Stuart Linnell

 During his career he also broadcast on national and regional television, and on national radio.
-He also hosted the breakfast shows on BBC WM and BBC CWR.
+He also hosted the breakfast shows on BBC Radio WM, BBC CWR and BBC Radio Northampton.

 Early life and education

-Stuart Linnell was born at Northfield in Birmingham on 22 January 1947.
-His parents were Captain Eric Linnell and Dorothy Linnell (née Swain).
-His paternal grandfather was Captain Charles Linnell MC MBE, President of the South African War Veteran's Association, who won the Military Cross at Passchendaele.

-Linnell attended Kings Heath High School and Kings Norton Grammar School for Boys (now Kings Norton Boys' School), both in Birmingham.
+Stuart Linnell was born at Northfield in Birmingham in 1947.
+He attended Kings Heath High School and Kings Norton Grammar School for Boys (now Kings Norton Boys' School), both in Birmingham.
 He studied at Matthew Boulton Technical College and, later, at the Open University.

 Career

-After beginning his broadcasting as a volunteer contributor to the Birmingham Hospital Broadcasting Network (BHBN), Linnell started his professional broadcasting career at the then regional BBC centre at Pebble Mill with BBC Radio Birmingham in 1970.
+After beginning his broadcasting as a volunteer contributor to the Birmingham Hospital Broadcasting Network (BHBN), Linnell started his professional broadcasting career at the then West Midlands regional BBC centre at Pebble Mill with BBC Radio Birmingham in 1970.
 In 1974, he was recruited to the UK's developing commercial radio network with the launch of Radio Hallam in Sheffield.

 He spent six years at Radio Hallam as sports editor, hosting all the station's main sports programmes and commentating on many major fixtures including football, cricket, boxing and speedway.
 He added snooker to that list when the World Professional Snooker Championship moved to a regular, annual venue at Sheffield’s Crucible Theatre in 1977.
 He also presented other, non-sports, shows at Radio Hallam, and during his years in Sheffield, Linnell also appeared from time to time on the regional ITV station Yorkshire Television.

 In 1980 Linnell was part of the launch team at Coventry's first local radio station Mercia Sound.
 He stayed at Mercia for 15 years, initially as Sports Editor hosting the station's sports programmes and commentating on various sporting fixtures.
 When the station started he was also presenter of the weekday afternoon show "Afternoon Delight", before going on to be Mercia's Programme Controller and then Managing Director.
-As local commercial radio developed, Mercia became part of a group of radio stations across the Midlands, which saw Stuart's management role involve BRMB in Birmingham, RAM FM in Derby and Leicester Sound.
+As local commercial radio developed, Mercia became part of a group of radio stations across the Midlands, which saw Linnell's management role involve BRMB in Birmingham, RAM FM in Derby and Leicester Sound.

 In 1995 he returned to the BBC to host radio and TV programmes in the Midlands, including the Breakfast Shows on BBC WM and, later, BBC CWR.

 Linnell then spent some years freelancing for radio and TV stations broadcasting to the UK and to Ireland, and he worked for a short time with the ill-fated commercial radio group Laser Broadcasting, before returning to front-line presenting on BBC local radio in 2009.
 He presented programmes for BBC Radio Derby, BBC Radio Oxford, BBC Hereford & Worcester, BBC CWR, and BBC Radio Northampton.